Avaiga/taipy-getting-started/steps/explain_md/step_11_cycle.md

     <img src="/steps/images/cycle.svg" width=300>
 </p>

 Typically, in a Machine Learning problem, a lot of scenarios can be created on a day for the next day.
 Just, one scenario will be the primary scenario.
 For example, one could want to have `DAILY` cycle.
-Taipy can then get all the scenarios created in a day including the primary scenario but also can get all the primary scenarios over time to easily see the evolution of their performance.
+Taipy has the capability to get all the scenarios created in a day including the primary scenario but also has a function to get every primary scenarios made to see easily the evolution of their performance.

 To create a cycle, nothing is simplier.
 The `frequency` parameter in a scenario configuration will create the type of Cycle of your desire.
 In the code below, the scenario has a daily cycle.
 It will be attached to the correct period (day) when it is created.